3 Administration Scope¶

 In a CentreStack Server management interface, most of the time you are managing tenants.
 It can be a single tenant when deployed for a single company.
 Or it can be multiple tenants.
 A tenant is a management and billing scope that includes a number of users and a specific amount of storage.
 It normally maps to a company or a client of yours.

 In each tenant, the objects you manage include Users and Devices as well as File Server Network Shares for Team Folder collaboration (Team Shares).

-This document is focused on the management scope for a Self-Hosted CentreStack Cluster.
-In a CentreStack server (Cluster) setup, there are two administration scopes.
+This document is focused on the management scope for a Self-Hosted CentreStack Server In the server management interface, there are two administration scopes.
 Cluster Administrator and Tenant Administrator.